gayathrin11/TrendsInLayoffsUsingSQL/README.md

 # Analysis of trends in layoffs using SQL
-**Goal:** To conduct analysis in SQL to surface insights on layoff trends in the Tech sector for a layoff dataset containing layoff data from 2020 to early 2023 .
+**Goal:** To conduct analysis in SQL to surface insights on layoff trends in the Tech sector for a dataset containing layoff data from 2020 to early 2023 .

 ## Data Cleaning
 **Description:** Trends in tech layoffs